 Configure Relution

-Once you have an S3-compatible object storage backend ready - whether self-hosted or cloud-based - you need to configure Relution to use it.
+Once an S3-compatible object storage backend is ready - whether self-hosted or cloud-based - Relution needs to be configured to use it.

 Prerequisites

-You’ll need the following information from your object storage provider:
+The following information is needed from the object storage provider:

 SettingDescription